-There is growing support for the use of molecular tools such as mutations or gene expression signatures to diagnose tumour subtypes in replacement or addition to tissue of origin or histology.
+There is growing support for the use of molecular tools such as mutations or gene expression signatures to diagnose tumour subtypes in replacement of or in addition to tissue of origin or histology.
 This is particularly important in breast cancer where analysis of molecular data detected several distinct “intrinsic subtypes” with differences in malignancy and patient outcome which were distinguished by molecular mechanisms rather than tissue or cellular phenotype .
 Conversely, common molecular mechanisms may be shared between cancers across tissue types as discovered by the “Pan cancer” studies, such as those conducted by the TCGA and ICGC projects, which combined molecular profiles across tissue types .
-The molecular subtypes could feasibly be included in clinic testing as a panel of biomarkers for diagnostics and prognosis.
+The molecular subtypes could feasibly be included in clinical testing as a panel of biomarkers for diagnostics and prognosis.
 Such biomarkers also have the potential to monitor drug response or risk of recurrence.
-This is also raises the need for development of treatments for targeting these molecular subtypes.
+This also raises the need for development of treatments that target these molecular subtypes.

 Targeted Therapeutics and Pharmacogenomics